haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 > It’s only 122 lines of code, but it took a full weekend and several weeks of waiting on DigiCert to get this all worked out.
 Hopefully this guide helps you figure out how to set up code signing for your projects.

-If you plan to use the same tools as Nate (Azure Key Vault and AppVeyor), then it might not take you as long to get it set up.
+If you use the same tools as Nate (Azure Key Vault and AppVeyor), then you're in luck.
+It will probably be quick to set up.
 But if you want to use other tools, good luck!

 So this leaves the question, what benefits do you get for all this effort?
 What is the end-user experience like now that yu sign your packages?

-## User Experience
+## What the user experiences

 The default mode for NuGet is to accept all packages.
 So for most users, package signing makes no difference.
-If you want to start validating signatures, run the following command.
+If you want to start validating package signatures, run the following command.

 ```cmd
 nuget config -set signatureValidationMode=require
 ```

-This tells NuGet to start validating package signatures when you install them.
+This tells NuGet to require package signatures when you install them.
 If a package is already in your package cache, NuGet will not validate it when you try to install it.
 I ran into this the first time I experimented with this.
 You can run the following command to clear your local NuGet cache:

 ```cmd
 nuget locals all -clear